 Students with disabilities may be eligible for services and reasonable accommodations at the University of Central Arkansas.
-In order to request services, students must: Visit Disability Support Services or call (501) 450-3613 and schedule an appointment with a DSS staff member.
+In order to request services, students must: Visit the Office of Accessibility Resources & Services (OARS) or call (501) 450-3613 and schedule an appointment with an OARS staff member.
 Complete an application and appropriate release forms.
-Meet with a DSS counselor for an intake interview.
+Meet with an OARS counselor for an intake interview.
 Submit official documentation.

 Eligibility is determined based on the information provided in the medical or psychological documentation.
-DSS counselors will review the documentation to determine if the student meets DSS eligibility criteria.
+OARS counselors will review the documentation to determine if the student meets OARS eligibility criteria.
 For the purposes of higher education, the Americans with Disabilities Act defines a disability as a significant impairment of one or more major life activities.
 Major life activities include, but are not limited to: caring for oneself, eating, performing manual tasks, walking, running, seeing, depth perception, hearing, speaking, breathing, digesting, sleeping, moving, learning, and reading.